dByler1/UCL/README.md

 ## About This Project

-This is a Node/Express/React app with a Mongo DB and Mongoose model This setup allows for a Node/Express/React app which can be easily deployed to Heroku.
+This is a Node/Express/React app with a Mongo DB and Mongoose model

 Authentication is achieved using the Passport package.